Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Set up and Preliminaries

 where $\bal{X}{0}=X$, and $r$ is an arbitrary positive number (i.e., $r\in \mathbb{R}^+$).
-From the notation, for $i\in \Lambda$, the subset $i[r]$ is a ball region with radius $r$ centered at the site $i$.
-We introduce a geometric parameter $\gamma$ which is determined only by the lattice structure.
-We define $\gamma \ge 1$ as a constant of $\orderof{1}$ that satisfies the following inequalities:
+Based on the notation, for $i\in \Lambda$, the subset $i[r]$ is concluded to be a ball region with radius $r$ centered at the site $i$.
+A geometric parameter $\gamma$ is introduced, which is determined based on the lattice structure alone.
+Further, $\gamma \ge 1$ is defined as a constant of $\orderof{1}$ that satisfies the following inequalities:

 where $r\ge 1$.